account931/ConcertHall/ReadMe.txt

  #Save PDF -> pf is generated/saved with jspdf.min.js, Library/JS_PDF_library/jspdf.min.js -> UPD: NOT ANY MORE, downloaded with PHP FPDF LIB

+ # PDF: pdf is created by Php fPDF library only (js lib is no longer used).
+ While creating Pdf, we use Php QR library to nest QR to pdf.
+Google QR Api is used only in Local Storage history and displaying QR to user right after buying a ticket.
+ How it works: onClick, we js open {/ajax_php/myConcert_DownLoad_PDF.php?serverVenue=' + dataG.VenueName +....}(pass all tickets info to $_GET)
+ {function decodeSpecialChars(charX)} is to decode spec chars in Event name(in this case "&") to some other chars((in this case to "_")).
+I.e, "Rom & Roland" to "Rom_Roland"
+ We back decode "Rom_Roland" to "Rom & Roland" in {/ajax_php/myConcert_DownLoad_PDF.php->Classes/Create_PDF_with_QR->decodeSpecialChars($_GET['serverEvent'])}

+ # Previous ticket history worked on php $_Cookies but was deprecated as cookie can store 4kb only.
+Now changed to local storage.

+ #In get_ajax_Events_List_From_SQL() , while we form a list with all Events and assign to every event unique ID  (eventName_unix_venID_evTime_evPrice):
+ some events from SQL may contain blankspace (i.e Ed Rush), which is not allowed to be used in ID.
+So we check ID for blankspaces and if any, replace them with ":".
+ And later in { calc_AllSeatsAmount_and_show_EventHeaderInfo} we decode it back if necessary ()

  #Calendar click ->different CSS for past event and future events(if user clicked old date).When user selects a specific date from calendar, the same as onLoad function {get_ajax_Events_List_From_SQL()} is run.
  The value of calendar pickup is passed (as 13/10/2018) through ajax to {ajax_php/myConcert_Get_Events.php}, php handler converts it to UnixTime and SELECT events with UnixTime greater than passed. onSuccess {get_ajax_Events_List_From_SQL()} generates yesterday UnixTime {var tsYesterday}, and if SQL Event UnixTime is less than {var tsYesterday}(if user clicked old date in Calendar), we mark this event as gone(class="event-past")